 The plot is the most disappointing aspect, holding nothing more sophisticated than a standard dystopian future – two lovers on the run, the big climactic decision to bring a corrupt system down etc etc. Peter Chung’s battles of ambiguous ideals have been stripped down to no more than the black-and-white divides and simplistic choices of an action movie hero.
 The cloning theme offers up a somewhat interesting idea but this seems not particularly well thought out – why, for instance, do some clones retain perfect memories of their pasts and others not?
 Charlize Theron, Academy Award winner that she is, poses lithely, gives a few Aeon-like spidery scuttles, but rarely presents Aeon as a character of depth or even idealistic strength.
 Indeed, all that we have here is not much more than Lara Croft, Tomb Raider (2001) does Zardoz (1974).

-Karyn Kusama subsequently went onto make the wittily amusing possessed cheerleader black comedy Jennifer’s Body (2009) and The Invitation (2015) about a sinister dinner party and the Her Only Living Son of the all-woman horror anthology XX (2017), followed by the underrated crime film Destroyer (2018), as well as produced Leap of Faith: William Friedkin on The Exorcist (2019).
+Karyn Kusama subsequently went onto make the wittily amusing possessed cheerleader black comedy Jennifer’s Body (2009) and The Invitation (2015) about a sinister dinner party and the Her Only Living Son episode of the all-woman horror anthology XX (2017), followed by the underrated crime film Destroyer (2018).
+She has also produced Leap of Faith: William Friedkin on The Exorcist (2019) and the tv series Yellowjackets (2021- ).

 (Nominee for Best Production Design at this site’s Best of 2005 Awards).